membrane/api-gateway/cli/examples/ssl-client/README.txt

 SSL for Unsecured Servers

-Using the Membrane ESB we can enable clients that do not support SSL to communicate with a SSL secured server.
+Using the Membrane Service Proxy we can enable clients that do not support SSL to communicate with a SSL secured server.